On this page:

 Company of Dayton, Tennessee.

-The standard Rialta furnace model is the Suburban NT-20SE which
+The standard Rialta furnace model for the QD and HD is the Suburban NT-20SE which

-product line have the two digits to indicate the actual BTUH so the model number
+product line have the two digits to indicate the actual BTUH.

-It requires 12V DC power to operate the controls and only burns Propane.
+On the FD, the furnace is model DD-17DSIW, ducted.
+Both require 12V DC power to operate the controls and only burn Propane.
 There

-are no 110V AC power requirements for either the furnace, fan, or thermostat controls.
+are no 110V AC power requirements for the furnace, fan, or thermostat controls.